Electrical wiring: Aluminium conductors

 Terminal blocks for joining aluminium and copper conductors.
 The terminal blocks may be mounted on a DIN rail.

 Aluminium wire was common in North American residential wiring from the late 1960s to mid-1970s due to the rising cost of copper.
 Because of its greater resistivity, aluminium wiring requires larger conductors than copper.
 For instance, instead of 14 AWG (American wire gauge) copper wire, aluminium wiring would need to be 12 AWG on a typical 15 ampere lighting circuit, though local building codes vary.

 Solid aluminium conductors were originally made in the 1960s from a utility-grade aluminium alloy that had undesirable properties for a building wire, and were used with wiring devices intended for copper conductors.
 These practices were found to cause defective connections and fire hazards.
 In the early 1970s new aluminium wire made from one of several special alloys was introduced, and all devices – breakers, switches, receptacles, splice connectors, wire nuts, etc. — were specially designed for the purpose.
 These newer aluminium wires and special designs address problems with junctions between dissimilar metals, oxidation on metal surfaces, and mechanical effects that occur as different metals expand at different rates with increases in temperature.

 Unlike copper, aluminium has a tendency to creep or cold-flow under pressure, so older plain steel screw clamped connections could become loose over time.
 Newer electrical devices designed for aluminium conductors have features intended to compensate for this effect.
 Unlike copper, aluminium forms an insulating oxide layer on the surface.
 This is sometimes addressed by coating aluminium conductors with an antioxidant paste (containing zinc dust in a low-residue polybutene base) at joints, or by applying a mechanical termination designed to break through the oxide layer during installation.

 Some terminations on wiring devices designed only for copper wire would overheat under heavy current load and cause fires when used with aluminium conductors.
 Revised standards for wire materials and wiring devices (such as the CO/ALR "copper-aluminium-revised" designation) were developed to reduce these problems.
 While larger sizes are still used to feed power to electrical panels and large devices, aluminium wiring for residential use has acquired a poor reputation and has fallen out of favour.

-Aluminium conductors are still heavily used for bulk power transmission, power distribution, and large feeder circuits with heavy current loads, due to the various advantages they offer over copper wiring.
+Aluminium conductors are still heavily used for bulk power transmission, electric power distribution, and large feeder circuits with heavy current loads, due to the various advantages they offer over copper wiring.
 Aluminium conductors both cost and weigh less than copper conductors, so a much larger cross sectional area can be used for the same weight and price.
 This can compensate for the higher resistance and lower mechanical strength of aluminium, meaning the larger cross sectional area is needed to achieve comparable current capacity and other features.
 Aluminium conductors must be installed with compatible connectors and special care must be taken to ensure the contact surface does not oxidise.